 - Turnips

-If you have ever delayed harvesting vegetables in autumn, you probably already know many of them are not only fine to eat but taste even better.
+If you have ever delayed harvesting vegetables in autumn, you probably already know many vegetables are not only fine to pick after a frost but taste even better.

 For many veggies, so long as they didn’t freeze, the cool temperatures have improved the sweetness.